-The Mountain Empire: One of the best kept secrets in Arizona!
+The Sky Islands: One of the best-kept secrets in Arizona!

 Spectacular mountain ranges soar above the desert floor creating “Sky Islands” which harbor tremendous biological and geographic diversity, rare not just in the US but in much of the world.